There’s a lot of different ways to export data from Twitter to Google Sheets. The best way is to use the Twitter API.

 API URL: In Step 3, we explained how you can find the Twitter REST API endpoint that you need.
 Now copy the complete URL into the Apipheny add-on, where it says API URL Path, followed by any GET parameters required for your query.

-For this example, we are using the statuses/user_timeline endpoint, that returns a collection of the most recent Tweets posted by the user indicated by the screen_name or user_id parameters.
+For this example, we are using the GET /2/users endpoint, that returns a variety of information about one or more users specified by the requested IDs.

 The complete API URL with parameters for this endpoint is:

 You can copy and paste the above example API URL into Apipheny and try it out.
-Just replace screen_name with the username/handle of any valid Twitter user.
+Just replace ID1, ID2 and with the IDs of any valid Twitter users.

 Headers: In the Headers section of the Apipheny add-on, add one row with the following key and value: